 How to compare personal loans for moving

 Whether you’re taking out a personal loan to consolidate debt, pay for a wedding, or cover moving costs, you should always compare multiple options to make sure you’re getting the best deal.
-You can check with banks and credit unions or use an online loan marketplace like Credible to prequalify with no hard credit check and compare multiple lender quotes at once.
+You can check with banks and credit unions or compare online lenders using an online loan marketplace like Credible to prequalify with no hard credit check and compare multiple lender quotes at once.

 Just note that a prequalification quote isn’t an offer of credit, and the APR, terms, and fees of a loan offer may differ.
 Plus, most lenders will run a hard credit check once you apply for a loan, which could ding your credit score for up to a year.